darthcloud/cube64-dx/README.md

 #### Adaptor accessory mode

+The adaptor can either emulate a Rumble Pak, let all controller slot command bypass to a real N64 controller or display the slot as empty.
-To switch between displaying the controller with empty slot and Rumple Pak:
+To switch between the modes:

   1. While in the main menu, press D-pad UP.

   2. If you have the rumble power connected, you should feel a brief rumble.

-  3. Press D-pad LEFT for Rumble Pak mode or D-pad RIGHT for emptied slot controller.
+  3. Press D-pad UP for bypass mode, D-pad LEFT for Rumble Pak mode or D-pad RIGHT for emptied slot controller.

   4. If you have the rumble power connected and the mode change was successful, you should feel a brief rumble.

 This setting is volatile.
 Adaptor always starts with Rumble Pak mode.

-This feature is useful for some game that report error with a Rumble Pak.
+Empty mode is useful for some game that report error with a Rumble Pak.
 For those games, without even invoking the main menu you may simply hold D-pad RIGHT on power on to disable the Rumble Pak mode and avoid the error.

+Holding D-pad UP at boot will set bypass mode as well.

+Setting bypass mode while no N64 controller is present in the secondary adaptor port will make the adaptor reset.

 #### Mapping layout selection